 If you are considering filing for separation in Southern California, make sure you are guided by the family law attorneys of The Law Offices of Bamieh & Erickson, PLC.
 Our renowned legal team has decades of experience aiding men and women in the legal separation process, while our extensive experience as divorce attorneys enables us to help our clients make complicated decisions about which arrangement is right for their situation.
 When you are represented by the Ventura separation lawyers of Bamieh & Erickson, you can feel peace of mind that your divorce or legal separation will be managed by a knowledgeable, trusted, and responsive attorney who is well-versed in California’s property distribution laws, custody laws, and all other aspects of your case.

 To learn more about the difference between divorce and legal separation in a free and completely confidential legal consultation, call The Law Offices of Bamieh & Erickson, PLC at (805) 585-5056.
-With conveniently located law offices in downtown Ventura and downtown Santa Barbara, we proudly serve residents of Carpinteria, Goleta, Lompoc, Orcutt, Oxnard, Santa Maria, Simi Valley, Thousand Oaks, and other local communities.
+With conveniently located law offices in downtown Ventura, we proudly serve residents of the local communities of Southern California.

 What is the Difference Between Separation and Divorce?

 This is one of the most fundamental and important questions to think about when you’re considering filing for separation or divorce.
 While the terms are sometimes used interchangeably due to the fact that separation sometimes precedes or leads to divorce, they are distinct procedures.

 In California, legal separation is a process that allows spouses to remain married while leading separate lives in separate homes or cities.
 There are many married couples who undergo a separation period in order to reach a decision about whether they should remain married or file for divorce.
 In short, the separation can give you and your spouse a clearer idea as to whether divorce is really the best option.